vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 ### 20230504 v3.1&#x20;

-* The robot workshop is officially online: supports name, avatar, introduction, system prompt words, and TTS selection; in the coming week, we will gradually support powerful features such as custom chat functions and knowledge base integration!&#x20;
+* The BOT Workshop is officially online: supports name, avatar, introduction, system prompt words, and TTS selection; in the coming week, we will gradually support powerful features such as custom chat functions and knowledge base access!
-* Product interaction framework update: adopted the most familiar IM features - chat, list, personal center, an IM for a robot, super cool!
+* Product interaction framework updated: adopts the most familiar IM features - chat, list, personal center, an IM for a robot, super cool!
-* Membership system update: divided into ordinary and genesis, each with 5 levels, the Genesis Pass will focus on robot creation rights, and a limited-time free trial will be available soon, all users above level 2 can enjoy all the functions of level 5!&#x20;
+* Membership system update: divided into ordinary and genesis, with 5 levels each.
+Genesis Pass will focus on robot creation rights, and a limited-time free trial will be available soon.
+All users above level 2 can enjoy all the features of level 5!
-* Supports Telegram binding: this is a new attempt across platforms and apps, the future web version can bind various app endpoints, and enjoy the same membership benefits on different platforms.
+* Supports Telegram binding: a new attempt at cross-platform and cross-APP integration.
+The future web version can bind various APPs and enjoy the same membership benefits on different platforms.

 ### 20230503&#x20;

-@Ethan | Support is available now, this is our further upgrade of the knowledge base capabilities in the workshop, its capabilities surpass other knowledge bases we know in the market.
-This BOT can extract detailed information from documents and inform users of the source of the answer.
-It's a single-turn dialogue robot, and you can answer questions in MyShell projects by @ing it in DC.
-In the next few days, the same knowledge base component will be launched in MyShell's robot creation workshop for your own BOT!
+@Ethan | Support is now available, which is a further upgrade of the knowledge base capabilities in our workshop.
+Its capabilities surpass those of other knowledge bases on the market.
+This BOT can retrieve detailed information from documents and inform users of the source of the answer.
+It is a single-round dialogue robot, and you can answer questions about MyShell projects by @ing it in DC.
+In the next few days, the same knowledge base component with the same capabilities will be launched in MyShell's robot creation workshop for your own BOT!